-I have not read all these books, so I’m relying on their expertise to be accurate when it comes to interest levels.
-But, since all kids are different, I’m sure you can decide what’s most appropriate for your students/children.
+I have not read all these books, so I’m relying on the expertise of the people at Accelerated Reader to be accurate when it comes to interest levels.
+But, since all kids are different, I’m sure you can decide what’s most appropriate for your own students/children.

 I’ve also noticed that there are a few upper grades books that would cross over into adult fiction as well.